apoorv9008/Amnesia_Application/README.md

 Please swap in your Twilio- TWILIO_ACCOUNT_SID and TWILIO_AUTH_TOKEN in settings.py file to avoid authentication error.
 <br>
 It is important to note that one must register their phone number on their free Twilio account and verify it via SMS.
-Non registered numbers cannot have SMSs sent from a free account.
+Non registered numbers cannot have SMS's sent from a free account.